 While growing up, I was what you would call a “video game nerd.”
 I spent most of my free time playing video games, which were limited in the 80s and 90s.
 I remember making my first video game on the Commodore 64 when I was seven years old.
-I did not make a game as much as copy code line by line into the computer.
+I did not make a game, but copied code line by line into the computer.
 I remember in the 90s, while I was in high school, making levels in Doom and Doom II with my friend Ryan well into the night.
 I remember connecting with my friends over a dial-up modem, often angering my parents by taking over the phone line.

 Gaming addiction is real and a threat I have to guard myself against.
 I can easily become sucked into a game, finding ways to justify my time.
-With the advancement of technology, we have games in our pockets we can play and interact with 24 hours a day on a personal and professional level.
+With advances in technology, we have games in our pockets that we can play and interact with 24 hours a day, both personally and professionally.
 Gaming addiction is just as dangerous as drugs and alcohol; I have seen it destroy lives and relationships.
-In a recent poll of 1,200 teenagers, 50% reported feeling addicted to their mobile devices.

 Anything Can Be Addictive

-To answer the main question: is gaming addiction real?
+To answer the main question: Is gaming addiction real?
 The answer is a resounding yes.
-Specifically, the chemicals our brains release and the stimulation provided by games is the addictive element.
-Our brains do not care what the activity is, but that the activity is pleasurable.
-Over time, the brain will develop pathways that make it easier for activities to be performed.
+Specifically, the chemicals our brains release, and the stimulation games provide, are the addictive elements.
+Our brains do not care what the activity is, only that it is pleasurable.
+Over time, the brain will develop pathways that make it easier to perform certain activities.
 The more we game, the more our brains will expect it.
-If I did not play my game 10-12 hours a day, I would be in a bad mood, cranky, and obsess over what I would do when I played later.
+If I did not play my game 10-12 hours a day, I would be in a bad mood, cranky, and obsessed over what I would do when I played later.
 I entered a withdrawal period, which does exist for behavioral addictions.

 It’s All About Stimulation